Permission System

 • leader, moderator, contributor → Write access

-• Any community role → Read access
+• Any other community role → Read access

-This only applies to files owned by the community profile, not files owned by individual users.
+This applies only to files owned by the community profile, not files owned by individual users.

 Discretionary Evaluation Order

 a.
-Check ownership → ALLOW
+Ownership → ALLOW

 b.
-Check explicit access_level = "write" → ALLOW
+Pre-computed access_level == "write" → ALLOW

 c.
 Otherwise → DENY

-5. Default → DENY
+6. Default → DENY

 Complete Evaluation Flow